buserror/mii_emu/libmui/README.md

 # How do I build it?
 It's a simple Makefile, so you just need to do a 'make' in the root directory.
 It will build the library, and the tests/demos/samples.
 To build the tests/demos/samples, you'll need:
-* xcb xcb-shm xcb-randr xkbcommon-x11 -- this is just to run the 'playground' demo, which is a simple window with a few buttons and stuff.
+* xcb xcb-shm xcb-randr xkbcommon-x11 -- this is just to run the 'mui_shell' demo, which is a simple window with a few buttons and stuff.
 ## Nvidia Driver gotcha
-* *Note* that if you use the nvidia binary driver (I do), you will need to add a flag to your config, otherwise the playground won't work.
+* *Note* that if you use the nvidia binary driver (I do), you will need to add a flag to your config, otherwise the mui_shell won't work.
    - Add: 'Option \"AllowSHMPixmaps\" \"1\"' to the "Device"  In your /etc/X11/xorg.conf file.

 # How do I use it?
-Well the best way is to hack around *mui_playground.c* and *ui_tests.c*.
+Well the best way is to hack around *mui_shell.c* and *mui_widgets_demo.c*.
 It's a simple window with a few buttons and stuff, and it's a good place to start.

-The cool thing about ui_playground is that it loads ui_test.so as a *plugin* and auto-reload it if it detects a change.
-So you can hack around ui_test.c, and it will reload it and run it again!
+The cool thing about ui_mui_shell is that it loads mui_widgets_demo.so as a *plugin* and auto-reload it if it detects a change.
+So you can hack around mui_widgets_demo.c, and it will reload it and run it again!
 You can code a new dialog insanely fast with that, pretty must as fast as you would with a resource editor.

-A good trick is to use 'make watch' on the *libmui* directory in a terminal tab, and it will rebuild the library and the playground automatically when you change something, that with the 'auto save' of your editor, and you will have a constantly building/running playground as you hack around.
+A good trick is to use 'make watch' on the *libmui* directory in a terminal tab, and it will rebuild the library and the mui_shell automatically when you change something, that with the 'auto save' of your editor, and you will have a constantly building/running mui_shell as you hack around.

 Have fun!